Public Hearings and Public Meetings

 - Each speaker has a maximum of five minutes and may appear a second time with additional information or to finish their comments

 - Please take the opportunity in advance to review materials closely as you will only be permitted to comment on the proposal as presented

-- The Public Hearing is note the time to ask Questions in regard to the application.
-If you have questions in regard to the proposal please contact staff ahead at the meeting
+- The Public Hearing is not the time to ask questions in regard to the application.
+If you have questions in regard to the proposal please contact staff ahead of the meeting

 - Decorum must be maintained at all times.
-We ask the public to listen quietly and respect each person's rights to voice their opinion
+We ask the public to listen quietly and respect each person's right to voice their opinion

 - If you have a petition with you, please read out the information at the top of the petition

 - Submit the document to the Director of Corporate Administration